 In September 2011, Fafara, Cox and Rascón officially reformed the band with bass guitarist Chela Rhea Harper, to play the Soundwave shows in Australia.

-Nadja Peulen officially reunited with the band in October 2013, and the band signed to 'Napalm Records' the following year; Rivals resulted in 2015.
+Nadja Peulen officially reunited with Coal Chamber in October 2013, and the band signed to 'Napalm Records' the following year; Rivals resulted in 2015.
 The track, I.O.U.
 Nothing was released online in March of 2015, and released a lyric video for Suffer in Silence featuring Al Jourgensen (of Ministry) the following month.